NekoHitDev/Ritmin/README.md

 #### Methods

-+ `createWCA(owner: Hash160, stakePer100Token: Integer, maxTokenSoldCount: Integer, descriptions: String[], endTimestamps: int[], thresholdIndex: Integer, coolDownInterval: Integer, identifier: String): String`
++ `createWCA(owner: Hash160, wcaDescription: String, stakePer100Token: Integer, maxTokenSoldCount: Integer, titles: String[], descriptions: String[], endTimestamps: int[], thresholdIndex: Integer, coolDownInterval: Integer, bePublic: Boolean, identifier: String): String`

   Create a WCA.
 Signature from owner account is required.

+  + `wcaDescription`: The description for this WCA.
+A link to details is recommended, otherwise you might suffering a higher Gas fee when updating it.

   + `stakePer100Token`: Stake rate per 1.00 CAT, represent in fraction: 100 means 1.00 CAT.

   + `maxTokenSoldCount`: How much token would you sell to buyer, represent in fraction.

+  + `titles`: Array of string, is the title of each milestones.

   + `descriptions`: Array of string, describing each milestones.